 How current is this information?

-The Wyoming Sex Offender Registry public website is refreshed every 30 minutes, 24 hours a day.
+The Wyoming Sex Offender Registry public website is updated immediately when a change is made to any offender record.

 How is public notification made when a registrant moves into a neighborhood?

 The Wyoming Sex Offender Registration Act authorizes the public notification to be made in any way that reasonably ensures notification was made.
 Please contact your local sheriff’s office to find out how the notifications are done in your county.

 Can I find out if someone is incarcerated?

 If the offender is not incarcerated on the original sex offense conviction, and has been registered in Wyoming, they will appear on the public website as “incarcerated.”
 You will need to contact the detention facility where the offender is housed to determine if they will release the reason.

 An offender on the registry is not living at the address listed.
 Whom do I contact?

 You should contact the sheriff’s office in the county where the offender is registered.